MostAwesomeDude/construct/docs/compilation.rst

 AssertionError and standard hierarchy exceptions can be raised (core classes are resticted to ConstructError and its derivatives)

-RepeatUntil Enum FlagsEnum StopIf Pointer Peek Select Optional Switch Checksum Compressed are not yet implemented
+RepeatUntil Switch Checksum are not yet implemented

 .. warning:: These items are (probably) permanent, but feel free to request changes.